 Solid Employment Prospects

 The rapid growth of urban areas and their transportation systems has spurred a corresponding steady rise in job opportunities.
-The U.S. Bureau of Labor Statistics projects a 6 percent increase in urban and regional planning jobs between 2014 and 2024.
+The U.S. Bureau of Labor Statistics projects an 11% increase in urban and regional planning jobs between 2019 and 2029.

 According to the BLS, these jobs typically require a master’s degree.
-In 2015, the median annual salary for these positions was $68,220.
-Civil engineering, another field that includes sustainable transportation aspects, offers a median salary of $82,220.
+In 2019, the median annual salary for these positions was $74,350.
+Civil engineering, another field that includes aspects of sustainable transportation, is projected to grow by 2% between 2019 and 2029, with a median salary of $87,060.

 Graduates are not limited to careers in the fields noted above, or to government transportation departments.
-Sustainability has become an important role in many corporate environments — the firm GreenBiz noted in a 2016 report that sustainability-related headcount increased 46 percent across all organizations.
+Sustainability has become an important role in many corporate environments — the firm GreenBiz noted in a 2018 report the increase in sustainability-related activity from the “margin to the mainstream” in the private sector.

 Some of the job roles that our graduates have gone on to fill are: